‘He’s an inmate’: Anguish mounts over virus-hit nursing home

 “He’s an inmate as much as he is a patient,” said Scott Sedlacek, 64, who also caught the virus.
 “We all love and really care about our dad, and we are absolutely scared.
 Loneliness kills a lot of people, too.
 We think this is a license for death.”

-The Sedlaceks’ experience is a grim tale of what residents and their loved ones face as the coronavirus spreads around the country and enters other assisted living facilities.
+The Sedlaceks’ experience is a grim tale of what residents and their loved ones face as the coronavirus spreads around the country and enters other long-term care facilities.
 While most people recover from the virus and many have mild symptoms, elderly residents are especially at risk.

 The virus has been confirmed in at least 11 nursing homes or senior apartments in western Washington.
 A cluster has also emerged at a veterans home in Lebanon, Oregon, where eight cases were confirmed in recent days.